Imperial Household Law

 The Imperial Household Law of 1947 (皇室典範, Kōshitsu Tenpan) is a Japanese law that governs the line of imperial succession, the membership of the imperial family, and several other matters pertaining to the administration of the Imperial Household.

-In 2017, the National Diet changed the law to enable the Emperor Akihito to abdicate within three years.
-With this change, he abdicated on 30 April 2019 and was succeeded by his eldest son, Naruhito on 1 May 2019.

 Passage of the law

-The Imperial Household Law was passed during the Shōwa era on January 16, 1947, by the last session of the Imperial Diet.
+The Imperial Household Law was drafted by the government of Prime Minister Shigeru Yoshida and was passed during the Shōwa era on January 16, 1947, by the last session of the Imperial Diet.
 This law superseded the Imperial Household Law of 1889, which had enjoyed co-equal status with the Constitution of the Empire of Japan and could only be amended by the Emperor.
 The revised statute is subordinate to the Constitution of Japan, which went into effect on May 3, 1947.
 It develops Chapter 1: Article 2 of the Constitution of Japan, which states: "The Imperial Throne shall be dynastic and succeeded to in accordance with the Imperial House Law passed by the Diet".

-Draft and intent
+Provisions and intent

-The law was drafted by the government of Shigeru Yoshida, Prime Minister.

 The law had the effect of dramatically restricting membership in the Imperial Family to the Emperor Hirohito's immediate family, his widowed mother, and the families of his three brothers.
 It abolished the collateral lines of the Imperial Family, the shinnōke and the ōke, which had traditionally been a pool of potential successors to the throne if the main imperial family failed to produce an heir.

-The fifty-one members of the eleven cadet branches renounced their Imperial status; and they were formally removed from the Imperial household register and became ordinary citizens on October 14, 1947.
+The fifty-one members of the eleven ōke cadet branches (Yamashita, Kaya, Kuni, Nashimoto, Asaka, Higashikuni, Takeda, Kitashirakawa, Fushimi, Kan'in and Higashifumi) renounced their Imperial status, and they were formally removed from the Imperial household register and became ordinary citizens on October 14, 1947.

 The new law retained the principle of agnatic succession enshrined in the 1889 law and Prussian-influenced constitution during the 19th century Meiji Restoration.
 The new law further restricted the succession to legitimate-born sons, grandsons, and male line descendants of an Emperor.
 Previously, an Emperor's sons and grandsons born by concubines and their male line descendants could succeed to the throne.
 Although Imperial chronologies include eight reigning empresses in the course of Japanese history, their successors were most often selected from amongst the males of the paternal Imperial bloodline, which is why some conservative scholars argue that the women's reigns were temporary and that male-only succession tradition must be maintained in the 21st century.
 Empress Genmei (661–721), who was followed on the throne by her daughter, Empress Genshō (680–748), remains the sole exception to this conventional argument.

 In addition, the law contained numerous mechanisms to regulate the future size of the Imperial Family, and thus the financial burden on the state.

 The chapters of the Imperial Household Law addresses the following: